loowid/loowid/README.md

   PRIVATE_KEY=<path-to-your-privatekey.pem>
   ```

   6. LTI Producer Configuration.
 The consumer connects with multiple loowid rooms depends on LTI context, the first user with OWNER_ROLE will be the room owner.
-The loowid producer url is configured with LTI_PATH.
+  The loowid producer entrypoint is configured with LTI_PATH (/lti).
+Set LTI_DOMAIN if your host is behind a proxy with other domain than req.headers.host.

   ```
   LTI_KEY=<lti-key>
   LTI_SECRET=<lti-secret>
   LTI_PATH=<lti-url>
+  LTI_DOMAIN=<lti-host>
   LTI_OWNER_ROLE=<lti-owner-role>
   ```